Kei18/mapf-IR/readme.md

 - Maps in `maps/` are from [MAPF benchmarks](https://movingai.com/benchmarks/mapf.html).
   When you add a new map, please place it in the `maps/` directory.
 - The font in `visualizer/bin/data` is from [Google Fonts](https://fonts.google.com/).
-- Scripts for the experiments are in `exp_scripts/`.

 ## Author
 [Keisuke Okumura](https://kei18.github.io) is a Ph.D. candidate at Tokyo Institute of Technology, working on multiple moving agents.